Asgaros/asgaros-forum/readme.txt

 Tested up to: 4.3.1
 Stable tag: 1.0.0 Development-Version

-Asgaros Forum is a lightweight and simple forum plugin for WordPress which is based on the Mingle Forum plugin (v1.1.0-dev) from Cartpauj (https://github.com/cartpauj/mingle-forum).
+Asgaros Forum is a lightweight and simple forum plugin for WordPress.

 == Description ==
 * Asgaros Forum is easy to setup and manage.
-It integrates seamlessly with WordPress and comes with many forum features.
+It integrates seamlessly with WordPress and comes with a small amout of features which makes it fast and simple.

 = Features =
-* Image uploads
+* File uploads
 * Powerful editor
-* Sticky (Pinned) Threads
+* Sticky Threads
 * Move, Edit, Remove and Close Threads
+* Edit and Remove Posts
 * Works out of the box with most themes (See FAQ)
 * Supports multiple languages

 = Notes =
 * N/A

-= Translations (NOT UP2DATE!) =
+= Translations =
 * English
 * German
 * Simplified Chinese